Sex and Gender Specific Health Curriculum

 - Each module focuses on sex and gender differences within a specific disease state and can be used for healthcare education in a variety of disciplines.

-- Learning module topics include: Osteoporosis; Diabetes; and Cardiovascular Disease.
+- Learning module topics include: Osteoporosis; Diabetes; Cardiovascular Disease; Alcohol Use Disorder; Infectious Disease.

-- The learning modules are currently in use at TTUHSC as well as outside institutions.
+- The learning modules are currently in use at TTUHSC as well as over 200 outside institutions in 28 countries.

 - The Micro Modules offer brief and concise information relating to sex and gender differences in various diseases.